wfa19/myMLpackage/README.md

 - **Modelling**: Functions for building machine learning models.
 - **Prediction** Functions to make predictions using the trained model
 - **Automation class** A python class which can be initialized with data and inputs to automate ML training.
+- **Data** A python class which can be initialized with data and inputs to automate ML training.

-most of these functions bundle the inputs into a master data dictionary, which is then passed to the Pycaret setup function for further processing.
+most of these modules bundle the inputs into a master data dictionary, which is then passed to the Pycaret setup function for further processing.

 ## Installation